clij/clij2-fft/docs/buildlibs/build.md

 1. Run 'mvn -Djavacpp.skip=true'
 2. Copy the libraries in [lib/win64](https://github.com/clij/clij2-fft/tree/master/lib/win64) to your Fiji installation (Fiji.app/lib/win64).  (on linux copy to and from 'lib/linux64' on mac to and from 'lib/macosx').
 3. Copy the output jar ('target/clij2-fft-x.x.jar') to Fiji.app/jars.

+We recommend searching the [ImageSC Forum](https://forum.image.sc/search?q=apple%20M1%20clij%20deconvolution) for more information.
+Please ask questions on the forum if previous discussions are unclear.